jose-aguilera-lizano/devops_lab/README.md

 2. At least one IAM user with programmatic access to interact with AWS.
 For Packer, a policy document with the minimun set of permissions for Packer to work is available [here](https://www.packer.io/docs/builders/amazon/)
 3. A host where to execute the tools listed at [Built with](https://github.com/jose-aguilera-lizano/devops_lab#built-with).
 4. The tools binaries available in your systems's PATH
+5. A set of SSH keys; as a reference, [here](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html) you can find the command to generate a pair of keys (public and private) in different operating systems

 For this project I installed all the tools in a single Ubuntu 18.04 EC2 instance.
 For Packer and Terraform, I downloaded the Linux package, unzipped it and added the binary to the system's PATH.
 For Ansible, the following commands were executed:
 ```sh